COLLECTOR’S EDITION: The Unchosen Ones

-UPDATE: The Minnesota Historical Society (August 2019), the Leepa Rattner Museum of Art (June 2019), The Museum of Fine Arts, Houston (April 2018) and the Museum of Fine Arts, St Petersburg (Sept 2018) and the Griffin Museum of Photography (Nov 2018) have acquired the COLLECTOR'S EDITION of The Unchosen Ones for their public collection.
+UPDATE: The Minnesota Historical Society (August 2019), the Leepa Rattner Museum of Art (June 2019), The Museum of Fine Arts, Houston (April 2018), The Museum of Fine Arts, St Petersburg (Sept 2018), and the Griffin Museum of Photography (Nov 2018) have acquired the COLLECTOR'S EDITION of The Unchosen Ones for their permanent collection.

 The Unchosen Ones artist book and COLLECTOR'S EDITION